Resolving the Unresolved

 start to mend things.

 About the author: Candy Tymson is an expert on

 business communication, based in Sydney, Australia.
-Her latest project is
+Her latest project is a

-effective communication at: www.tymson.com.au
+communication at: www.tymson.com.au